aselker/gameboy-sound-chip/README.md

 The wave channel can play an arbitrary wave.
 The wave is composed of 32 4-bit samples, each of which defines the output at a single timestep.
 The channel loops through the 32 samples at a speed controlled by the channel's inputs, where an input of X plays one sample every (2048-X)\*2 cycles of the 4mhz clock.
 The wave channel also has a volume control, which can set the volume to 0% (silent), 25%, 50%, or 100%.

 Like the other channels, it has a length timer.
-It does not have a volume controller.
+It does not, however, have a volume controller that scales over time; the volume is fixed.

 #### Mixer